Self-schema: Childhood creation

 Early in life, we are exposed to the idea of the self from our parents and other figures.
 We begin to take on a very basic self-schema, which is mostly limited to a "good child" or "bad child" schema—that is, we see ourselves in unambiguously positive or negative terms.
 It is in childhood that we begin to offer explanations for our actions, which reasoning creates the more complicated concept of the self: a child will begin to believe that the self caused their behaviors, deciding on what motivations to offer as explanations of behavior.

 Multiple

 Most people have multiple self-schemas, however this is not the same as multiple personalities in the pathological sense.
 Indeed, for the most part, multiple self-schemas are extremely useful to people in daily life.
 Subconsciously, they help people make rapid decisions and behave efficiently and appropriately in different situations and with different people.
 Multiple self-schemas guide what people attend to and how people interpret and use incoming information.
 They also activate specific cognitive, verbal, and behavioral action sequences – called scripts and action plans in cognitive psychology – that help people meet goals efficiently.
 Self-schemas vary not only by circumstances and who the person is interacting with, but also by mood.
 Researchers found that we have mood-congruent self-schemas that vary with our emotional state.

+Differences between cultures

+Self-schemas vary based on cultural context.
+Cultural differences are often examined between individualistic cultures, such as North America, and collectivistic cultures, such as East Asia.
+Members of individualistic cultures are more likely to form independent self-schemas which emphasize autonomy, individuality, and other internal traits when interacting with others.
+Alternatively, members of collectivistic cultures are more likely to form interdependent self-schemas which emphasize relationships and social roles when interacting with others.

+The self-schema of "independent or interdependent" also affects cognition and behavior.
+An individual from a collectivistic culture is likely to vary their self-concept more between contexts than an individual from an individualistic culture.
+When recounting an event, one with an independent self-schema is more likely to highlight personal achievements or attributes, whereas one with an interdependent self-schema is more likely to focus on others or the expectations of their social role.